 Today’s music marketplace is more complex than any previous era.
 It’s easy to feel paralyzed by the plethora of digital services and business models, to say nothing of corresponding revenue streams—all of which are established by copyright.
-In simple and easy-to-read language, Music Copyright: An Essential Guide for the Digital Age takes readers step-by-step through the world of music copyright, giving the practical tools to navigate this complex system.
-Casey Rae demystifies the laws, business practices, and trends that enable—and sometimes frustrate—a rapidly evolving industry and empowers music creators, music managers, technology entrepreneurs to make informed decisions around copyright.
+In simple and easy-to-read language, Music Copyright: An Essential Guide for the Digital Age takes readers step-by-step through the world of music copyright, imparting tools to navigate this intricate system.
+Casey Rae demystifies the laws, business practices, and trends that enable—and sometimes frustrate—a rapidly evolving industry and empowers music creators, managers, and entrepreneurs to make informed decisions.

 Casey Rae is an author, professor, musician, and music business executive.
-As director of music licensing for SiriusXM, he oversees the direct licensing of sound recordings across the company's services.
-Previously, Casey served as the CEO of the Future of Music Coalition, a Washington, DC-based education and advocacy organization for musicians.
-He has published in both scholarly journals and mainstream publications, taught courses at Georgetown University and Berklee College of Music on the music industry, and has testified before the United States Congress on copyright matters.
+As director of music licensing for SiriusXM, he oversees the direct licensing of sound recordings across the company’s services.
+Previously, Rae served as the CEO of the Future of Music Coalition.
+He has taught music industry courses at Georgetown University and Berklee College of Music and has testified before the United States Congress on copyright matters.

 Chapter One: Getting Familiar with Music Copyright

 Chapter Two: A Brief History of Music Copyright